 Clinical Trials and the Experimental Therapeutics Program

-Clinical trials are tests of new treatments that are administered to actual patients.
-These trials increase in size as they progress through several phases, but the main goal is to determine if a treatment is safe and if it is effective or does what it is supposed to do.
-For cancer patients, participating in clinical trials means having more treatment options, including those at the leading edge of research.
+Clinical trials are tests of new treatments using actual patients.
+These trials increase in size as they progress through several phases, but the main goals are to determine if a treatment is safe and effective.
+Participating in clinical trials means having more treatment options for cancer patients, including those at the leading edge of research.

 At Moores Cancer Center, the Experimental Therapeutics Program helps place patients in these trials, determining which trials will be most helpful for an individual patient and ensuring that a patient gets access to leading treatments whenever possible.